rurban/smhasher/README.md

 ## Effs Test

-Similar to the Zeros test, this verifies that hashings keys of ever longer sequences of 0xFF bytes does not produces excess collisions and produces good distributions.
+Similar to the Zeros test, this verifies that hashing keys of ever longer sequences of 0xFF bytes does not produce excess collisions and produces good distributions.

 <pre>